heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/README.md

 ## Objectives

-In this course, you will have a refresh about security and learn how to use the Secure Shell (SSH) protocol to connect to a remote machine.
+In this course, you will have a refresher on security and learn how to use the Secure Shell (SSH) protocol to connect to a remote machine.
 You will also learn how to transfer files from/to a remote machine with Secure Copy (SCP).

-For this, you will acquire a virtual machine on a cloud provider and configure it.
+For this, you will obtain a virtual machine on a cloud provider and configure it.
 You will then connect to the virtual machine with SSH and copy files from/to the virtual machine with SCP.

+In a nutshell, at the end of this course, you will be able to:

+- Get a refresher on security.
+- Obtain a virtual machine (= a server) on the cloud.
+- Install and configure the virtual machine/server.
+- Learn how to use the SSH protocol to connect to a remote server.
+- Learn how to use the SCP protocol to transfer files to a remote server.

 ## A quick reminder about security